HISTORY

 While 2007 saw huge improvements, it was far from perfect.
 We had long lines for the skating events and sold out our capacity for the dance and dinner.
 So in 2008, we slept and hosted seminars at Imperial Palace, but we doubled and even tripled the venue space for each event.
 We reserved more seminar rooms and recruited more coaches for even more on and off skates training.

-But there was still lots of opportunities for improvement.
+But there were still lots of opportunities for improvement.

 In 2009, we took the big step to move RollerCon skating mostly indoors to the Sport Center, but we kept the seminars at Imperial Palace.
 Still, we expanded the training a lot.
 2009 was the year we battled way less heat exhaustion – but new problems popped up, including surprisingly slippery floors, and – even with all our shuttles – lots of trouble getting everyone to and from our locations all over Vegas.
 And it was the year that we realized that the derby world was absolutely starving for training.

 2010 was the year we maxed out on multiple-spaces.
 We moved our hotel blocks to the Tropicana and Hooters Hotels, a lot closer to the Sport Center training venue, after three fun and horrible years at the unique and inimitable Imperial Palace.
-We missed the Dealertainers the most, I think, but Hooters made up for it with our first 24 hour pool at RollerCon, and Tropicana hosted our Black n Blue Ball at their newly renovated pool.
-But we moved registration, vendor village and all our seminars and training to the Sport Center, and only had rooms and social events in the hotels.
+We missed the Dealertainers the most, I think, but Hooters made up for it with our first 24 hour pool at RollerCon, and Tropicana hosted the Black n Blue Ball at their then-newly-renovated (now bulldozed) pool.
+We moved registration, vendor village and all our seminars and training to the Sport Center, and only had rooms and social events in the hotels.

 2011 improvements were massive.
 We moved all our events to the Riviera Hotel, with its thousands of guest sleeping rooms (that we sold out), and an enormous amount of conference space.
 We expanded to four concurrent tracks – in the hotel.
 We had space for everything – everything! – at the Riv, with the 24/7 pool party we’ve come to love, air-conditioned skating all day and night, restaurants, bars and even a tattoo shop… all under one roof.
 No more long lines for shuttles or dropping dead from heat and diesel fumes behind the IP (but then again, still no Dealertainers).